anaisbetts/SassAndCoffee/README.md

 * Reference the file as if it was a CSS file (i.e. to reference "scripts/test.coffee", you should reference "scripts/test.js" in your SCRIPT tag)
+* To get the minified version of a script, reference the file as ".min.js" (i.e.
+  "~/Scripts/MyCoolFile.min.js")

 That's all there is to it!
 Files will be cached in your AppData folder and will be regenerated whenever you modify them.